swiftlang/swift-evolution/proposals/NNNN-observability.md

 ### `ObservationTracking`

 In order to provide scoped observation, the `ObservationTracking` type provides a method to capture accesses to properties within a given scope and then call out upon the first change to any of those properties.
+This API is the primary mechanism in which UI interactions can be built.
+Specifically this will be used by SwiftUI to provide updates for views given specific property access in the rendering of `var body: some View` scopes.
+More detail will be expanded later in the SDK impact section.

 ```swift
 public struct ObservationTracking {